 This postgraduate programme is normally studied over one year full-time (51 weeks).
-It comprises eight Masters level study modules (four Core Modules, four Options and a core dissertation), plus additional visiting speaker seminars and other extension activities, taught over two semesters (30 weeks).
+It comprises eight Masters level study modules (two Core modules, one Compulsory module, five Option modules and a core dissertation), plus additional visiting speaker seminars and other extension activities, taught over two semesters (30 weeks).
 The independent research dissertation is completed over a further period of 21 weeks.
-Part time students are also accepted, and complete the taught programme over 4 semesters, followed by the dissertation.

 Each study module has a value of 7.5 ECTS/15 CATS credit points, making 60 ECTS (120 CATS) altogether for the taught component.
-The dissertation has a value of 30 ECTS (30 CATS), giving the degree an overall credit rating Of 90 ECTS (180 CATS)
+The dissertation has a value of 30 ECTS (60 CATS), giving the degree an overall credit rating of 90 ECTS (180 CATS)